 If you want to delete a layer, just click the unwanted layer and then click the trash can icon in the bottom right corner.

 We’re always updating and releasing new stuff.
 Don’t miss out!
-Upgrade to PicMonkey Premium.
+Join PicMonkey now.